Nina Woodruff-Walker, M.A.

 Community Arts Director

-Ashley Aaron, M.A. is an educator, art enthusiast, self-proclaimed bibliophile, and mother of two wondrous little humans.
-She is the inaugural Director of Community Arts at the Museum of Children’s Arts and has been a Lecturer in the College of Ethnic Studies at San Francisco State University for over a decade, where she teaches Black Creative Arts.
-Prior to accepting a director role at MOCHA, she worked as a Visual Teaching Artist for MOCHA since 2018.
+Ashley Aaron, MOCHA's Community Arts Director, is an educator, art enthusiast, self-proclaimed bibliophile, and mother of two wondrous little humans.
+She is the inaugural Director of Community Arts at the Museum of Children’s Art and has been a Lecturer in the College of Ethnic Studies at San Francisco State University for over a decade, where she teaches Black Creative Arts.
+Prior to accepting a director role at MOCHA, she worked at MOCHA as a Teaching Artist.